pelican-plugins/photos/examples/content/pages/page-with-inline-gallery.md

-Title: Article with inline Gallery
+Title: Page with inline Gallery
-Date: 2022-01-04
-Category: Gallery
 Summary: This is an example with an inline gallery.

 **If you don't see a gallery here, you have to enable inline galleries**